andreeaioanamihai/QUANTIUM_program_aim/README.md

 Remember when working with a client visualisations are key to helping them understand the data.
 Be sure to save all your visualisations so we can use them later in our report.
 We are presenting to our client in 3 weeks so if you could submit your analysis by mid next week that will give us great amount of time to discuss findings and pull together the report.

      Task 3: Analytics and commercial application

+Create a report with data visualisations, key callouts, insights as well as recommendations and/or next steps.